International success for media arts animation students

 As Terry explained: “The thought of what we might be facing is often more scary than what we actually encounter... it’s the idea of the spider that scares you - so in this film, the spider is a metaphor for any situation we might find ourselves in, no matter how big or small.”

-Terry joined Plymouth University in 2013.
+Terry joined the University of Plymouth in 2013.
 After his first year on the BA (Hons) Media Arts course, Terry began to study animation and went on to produce several short films including The Jungle and The Use of Sound.
 During his time at the University, Terry founded his own animation company, Walnut Productions, which provided an outlet for his films and a professional identity.
-Terry is currently developing several projects with Walnut Productions, which specializes in humorous, quirky, original short films made from the recycled objects and materials you would find in your home.
+Terry is currently developing several projects with Walnut Productions, which specialises in humorous, quirky, original short films made from the recycled objects and materials you would find in your home.
 On the experience of screening his film alongside professional from around the world, Terry said: “To be involved in a festival makes me feel I'm part of an industry.”

 Student Ambassador Dmitri Domoskanov, currently a second year BA (Hons) Media Arts student, is delighted that his film Rock Matrix, a virtuoso claymation inspired by the Eastern European Surrealist tradition of experimental stop-motion film-making, is achieving international success.
 He said: